Atari ST: Emulators

 Spectre GCR emulates the Macintosh.
 MS-DOS emulators were released in the late 1980s.
 PC-Ditto has a software-only version, and a hardware version that plugs into the cartridge slot or kludges internally.
 After running the software, an MS-DOS boot disk is required to load the system.
 Both run MS-DOS programs in CGA mode, though much more slowly than on an IBM PC.
 Other options are the PC-Speed (NEC V30), AT-Spee (Intel 80286), and ATonce-386SX (Intel 80386SX) hardware emulator boards.

 Music industry

-The ST's low cost, built-in MIDI ports, and fast, low-latency response times make it a favorite with musicians.
+The ST's low cost, built-in MIDI ports, and fast, low-latency response times made it a favorite with musicians.